 Here is the corresponding diagram illustrating where you will find the notes of this scale once you are using the Eb tuning:

-As always, it is very important to be able to visualize the shapes of each scale throughout the neck so that you can use them comfortably regardless of the fretboard region that you’re playing in.
+As always, it’s very important to be able to visualize the shapes of each scale throughout the neck so you can use them comfortably, regardless of the fretboard region you’re playing in.

-Memorizing scales takes time, and you should not rush it at all.
+Memorizing scales takes time and you shouldn’t rush it at all.
 Prioritize building muscle memory over speed, be methodic, consistent, and results should come to you.

-Once you are comfortable with playing in every region of the neck, you should start working on connecting them all so that you can improvise freely independently of where your hand is on the guitar’s neck.
+Once you’re comfortable playing in every region of the neck, you should start working on connecting them all so that you can improvise freely regardless of where your hand is on the guitar’s neck.

 Listening to songs that feature the Eb tuning is a great way to get a better idea of how it feels and what changes in comparison to standard tuning.